maciej-bendkowski/boltzmann-brain/README.md

  ```
  stack solver --update-config
  ```
- This will configure the packages required for you rparticular system that are missing.
+ This will configure the packages required for your particular system that are missing.
 Then consequently type
  ```
  stack build
  stack install